-There are two songs included in the published play-texts by Samuel French and Jonathan Cape for Love on the Dole (1934, and 1935 respectively), one towards the beginning of the play, the other towards the end.
-There is also a hymn, but only in the Cape edition.
+There are two (or three) songs included in the published play-texts by Samuel French and Jonathan Cape for Love on the Dole (1934, and 1935 respectively), one towards the beginning of the play, the other(s) towards the end.
+There are also two hymns (or perhaps the same hymn twice), but only in the Cape edition, and in both editions at the very end of the play comes a quite unexpected bridal march.
+The Samuel French edition replaces the second hymn with a song – hence my equivocation about whether the play contains two or three songs.
+Before that we hear a Socialist anthem being sung offstage by the marchers protesting against the Means Test – though two different anthems in the two editions.
 No one has paid these pieces of music any attention, but I think they contributed valuably to characterisation and drama in the performances of the play.
-Here I do my best to reconstruct the songs and their impact on the play – the first time I think that anyone has looked at these elements in the drama since the nineteen-thirties.
+Here I do my best to reconstruct the songs and their impact on the play – the first time I think that anyone has looked in any way at these musical elements in the drama since the early performances in the nineteen-thirties.

 The first song is in Act I and is sung by Mrs Dorbell just before the séance begins (Cape p.44, French p.
 27) and the words of its first line are ‘We’ll laugh an’ we’ll sing an’ we’ll drive away care’.
 That opening line and the remaining lyrics strongly suggest that it is a folk-song.
 The song is in fact also in the text of the novel with nearly identical words, but its context is very different – and is a deeply unromantic and cynical one: